The two worlds of Marie Curie a bright beacon of science

 Notice we are not spokesmen for the Mystery of Matter project funded by the NSF.
 The views expressed by the authors are our own private point of views.
 We just helped out by furnishing instruments and technical advice.

-MADAME CURIE by Larry Keegan
+MADAME CURIE by Larry Keegan no lovely lady

 should hold this power